-What are custom static self cling stickers and labels and what can I use them for?
+What are custom static self cling stickers and labels?

-Despite a lack of adhesive, printed static cling window stickers work well.
-The almost rubber-like nature of the material means that as soon as you apply it to any window, it ‘sticks’ down without sliding.
-It will stay put for years, but it can be effortlessly removed by peeling it off residue-free.
+Printed static cling window stickers have a rubber-like nature that means when you apply them to any window, they ‘stick’ down without sliding.
+They will stay put for a while, but can be effortlessly removed by peeling them off residue-free.

 This makes static window clings suitable for a number of different uses.
 For example, they’re ideal for short-term promotion (such a window displays) where they may only need to be stuck down for weeks, days, hours or even minutes.

 Low tack uses a special adhesive which sticks just like static cling, but can be removed with no adhesive residue.
 We highly recommend low tack stickers over static cling for the following reasons:

 1).
 Up to 50% cheaper

 Static cling is a far more expensive material.
 With low tack adhesive material, you’ll have the same results up to 50% cheaper which could save you hundreds of pounds.

 The special adhesive can be peeled away with no leftover glue – just like static.